codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, a new function `visualize_key_distribution` is added to display a bar chart showing the distribution of key presses.
+a new function `visualize_key_distribution` is added to display a bar chart showing the distribution of key presses.
 The example usage is updated to include visualizing the key distribution at the end of the interaction.
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
 Let's add the final piece to the code: a function to display the images and associated comments in a slideshow mode.
 The user can navigate through the images and comments in a sequential manner.
 We'll create a function called `slideshow` for this purpose.

 ```python
 import cv2